-This also inspired me to live in Sucre, Bolivia and help build libraries (first photo) for six months back in 2012. volunteering throughout my travels.
-This is the reason why I lived in Bolivia and helped build libraries.
+This also inspired me to live in Sucre, Bolivia and help build libraries (first photo) for six months back in 2012.

 “The biggest risk is that a lot of people will try to talk you out of pursuing your dream.
 The world has too many people who are happy to discuss why something might not work, and too few who will cheer you and say, “I’m there for you.”
 The more time you spend navel-gazing, the longer you give those negative gravitational forces to keep you in their tether.” ― John Wood, Leaving Microsoft to Change the World: An Entrepreneur’s Odyssey to Educate the World’s Children